 Mosser’s “Sitting Cat” figurines were produced during approximately the same years as the collies.
 They were made in most of the same colors and more!
-If you’re a fan of the beautiful slag glass collies of the 70’s and 80’s, you may find youself adding a kitty or two to your collection.
+If you’re a fan of the beautiful slag glass collies of the 80’s, you may find youself adding a kitty or two to your collection.

 The sitting cat is highly detailed, with little bumps on the muzzle where the whiskers grow, and patterned fur.
 This short-haired cat is posed seated with its tail wrapped around its left side, looking inquisitively upwards towards the left.